luca-m/emotime/README.md

 ```
 src
   \-->dataset 		 Scripts for dataset management
-	\-->facecrop 		utilities and modules for face cropping and registration
+  \-->facecrop 		 Utilities and modules for face cropping and registration
-	\-->gaborbank		utilities and modules for generating gabor filters and image filtering
+  \-->gaborbank		 Utilities and modules for generating gabor filters and image filtering
-	\-->adaboost 		utilities and modules for adaboost train, prediction, and feature selection
+  \-->adaboost 		 Utilities and modules for adaboost train, prediction, and feature selection
-  \-->svm         utilities and modules for svm training and prediction
+  \-->svm          Utilities and modules for svm training and prediction
   \-->detector     Multiclass detector and preprocessor
-  \-->utils       string and IO utilities, CSV supports, and so on..
+  \-->utils        String and IO utilities, CSV supports, and so on..
 doc                Documentation (doxigen)
 resources          Containing third party resources (eg. OpenCV haar classifiers)
 assets             Binary folder
 test               Some testing scripts here
 ```

 ## Build

 Dependencies:

 * CMake > 2.8
 * Python > 2.7, < 3.0
 * OpenCV > 2.4.5

 ~~_NOTE: OpenCV CvMLData is used for loading training files, but if you try to run the ML-Training procedure as is you could encounter some problem related to OpenCV default values and size of training data.
-For the sake of simplicity you MAY NEEED to make CvMLData.read_csv capable of reading bigger data.
+For the sake of simplicity you MAY NEEED to make CvMLData.read.csv capable of reading bigger data.
 In order to do it you should RECOMPILE and REINSTALL OpenCV after a very quick modification.
 In detail you should go to `opencv-2.x.x` folder, then edit `modules/ml/src/data.cpp`, find the `read_csv` method, find the `storage = cvCreateMemStorage();` line and specify a bigger value than the default one (eg.`storage = cvCreateMemStorage(256*2048)` instead of 64K)_~~

 Compiling on linux: